 Statement of Educational Need, Target Audience, and Learning Objectives:

-This workshop provides a comprehensive review of agent (including drugs and biological) development including pre-clinical and clinical evaluation, and regulatory procedures and endpoints required to bring discovery into clinical use that provide benefit to patients.
+This course provides a comprehensive review of agent (including drugs and biological) development including pre-clinical and clinical evaluation, and regulatory procedures and endpoints required to bring discovery into clinical use that provide benefit to patients.
 Few individual investigators have this entire scope of this knowledge, and this workshop integrates this knowledge with real-life examples, and specifically illustrates the role that the community, including the investigator plays in the process from discovery and approvals and beyond.
 Only one agent is successfully produced for every 20 that enter into clinical evaluation.
 The goal of this workshop is to accelerate and increase efficiency in the development of anticancer agents by providing insight and guidance into the process to make better informed decisions about which agents are likely to have efficacy and a satisfactory safety profile.
-Included are examples of success and real life solutions to the challenges of producing successful development plans and clinical trials with an aim of developing anticancer agents that benefit patients, as well as an opportunity for dialogue between regulatory agencies, patient advocates and scientist-investigators including basic, translational, and clinical populations.
+The workshop provides examples of success and real life solutions to the challenges of producing successful development plans and clinical trials with an aim of developing anticancer agents that benefit patients.
+The workshop provides an opportunity for dialogue between regulatory agencies, patient advocates and scientist-investigators including basic, translational, and clinical populations.

 After participating in this CME activity, physician-scientists should be able to:

-- Develop oncology clinical trials with appropriate endpoints and accrual goals
+- Design and participate in oncology clinical trials, with a better understanding of endpoints and accrual goals